cboone/diurnal-terminal/README.md

 # diurnal-terminal

-Automatically switch macOS Terminal theme at sunrise and sunset
+Automatically switch macOS Terminal theme at sunrise and sunset.